 What are the benefits of having a UX research plan?

-Aside from saving you from keeping everything in your head, a UX research plan also has some other significant benefits, such as:
+Aside from saving you from keeping everything in your head, a user research plan also has some other significant benefits, such as:

 Another big benefit of having a UX research plan at hand is the ability to engage stakeholders in the project.
 With all the information being stored in one document, it’s easy to update them on the progress, insights, and completed goals.